🔴 Trump Hammers Portland: ANTIFA is a Terrorist Organization that Must be Crushed 2025-09-29 18:06

 They're just bad at math.

-Isn't the rapture happen happen after the Antichrist arrives?
+Doesn't the rapture happen after the Antichrist arrives?

-No, so there theoretically you can have rapture pretty much at any point and I know that people be like I can't believe Gerald's talking about something that doesn't exist in the scriptures hold your arguments.
+And I know that people will be like, I can't believe Gerald's talking about something that doesn't exist in the scriptures.

 I'm describing a belief system, not necessarily ascribing to every point along the way.

-Then kind of the kickoff of the seven-year tribulation period by a peace treaty that's signed between Israel and surrounding people and the rise of the Antichrist first in a positive way, being viewed as this promised kind of world leader that's going to bring everybody together for the first three and a half years.
+Then kind of the kickoff of the seven-year tribulation period by a peace treaty that's signed between Israel and surrounding people and the rise of the Antichrist first in a positive way, being viewed as this promised kind of world leader that's going to bring everybody together.

 So that's the rough kind of eschatology of the rapture.